torhovland/blazor-redux/README.md

 ### C#

 It is recommended that you collect all your actions in a file called `Actions.cs`.
-An action can be as simple as this:
+An action can be as simple as:

 ```csharp
 public class IncrementByOneAction : IAction {}
 ```

 The actions need to have a common base type, which is the one you configure on your store in `Program.cs`.
-You can use the provided marker interface `IAction` for this.
+You can use the provided marker interface `IAction`.

 You can also have properties on your actions: